-Did you know that the everyday outfits you wear need to go through various processes before they actually come to you in a ready to wear form?
-Processes necessary to make them wearable, durable and add to the aesthetics of the clothes. in order to produce the fabrics which can be used by the end user.
+Protective wears need to go through various processes before they actually come to you in a ready to wear form?
+Processes necessary to make them wearable, durable and add to the aesthetics of the clothes.
+In order to produce the fabrics which can be used by the end user.
 Each of these operations has its own value addition, right till the last stage of ‘finishing.’
 It is in the finishing stage that the performance of the clothes are enhanced and the aesthetic value gets added..

 Role of Cotton Monk